 The Seafood: Seadog & The Glorious Oyster

-You’ll be hard pressed to find better seafood traders in the country, with Seadog winning best of the best at last year’s British Street Food Awards and The Glorious Oyster (Main pic) being nominated for a BBC food and farming award.
-From Seadog you must try their seafood laksa and The Glorious Oyster’s food is not limited to just that, with Lundy Lobster and Clovelly Crab regularly on the menu.
+You’ll be hard pressed to find better seafood traders in the country, with Seadog winning best of the best at the British Street Food Awards in 2015 and The Glorious Oyster (main pic) being nominated for a BBC food and farming award the same year.
+From Seadog try the seafood laksa, and from The Glorious Oyster’s converted horsebox in Westward Ho! try the Lundy Lobster and Clovelly Crab which are regularly on the menu.

 Now that we’ve whet your appetite with Devon’s delicious street food traders let’s find out where you can get their grub …